Where Is Rose Bundy, Ted Bundy's Daughter, Now?

 Ted Bundy was a serial killer who took the lives of at least 30 women.
-Over the course of his televised trial, he was the object of international fascination.
+Over the course of his televised trial, he was the object of national fascination.

 But Ted Bundy was also a father.
 On October 24, 1981, two years after he was sentenced to death, Bundy’s wife, Carole Anne Boone, had a baby girl named Rose (also called “Rosa”).
 Today, as fixation with Bundy yet again seizes the country, Rose would be 37 years old.
 Perhaps she is aware of the Netflix documentary series, the documentary feature, and the feature film about her father, all premiering in 2019.
 Perhaps she isn't.
 The truth is, not much is known about Rose Bundy — but she remains one of the more fascinating offshoots in the Bundy story.